When Do Flat Minima Optimizers Work?: How do minima found by SWA and SAM differ?

-In GIN/OGB-Code2, one unanticipated finding is that $\wasamsol$ escapes the saddle point of $\samsol$ that we found in \ref{fig:train_test_shift}g (appearing here as a maximum), as shown in Figure~\ref{fig:wasam_works}c.
-This is likely because SAM traversed nearby flatter regions before arriving at the saddle point.
-In terms of F1 score, Figure~\ref{fig:wasam_works}d shows that while $\swasol$ ($\bm{+}$) and $\samsol$ perform about equally well, the flatter region found by $\wasamsol$ improves over both.
+In GIN/OGB-Code2, one unanticipated finding is that $\wasamsol_{\text{GIN}}$ escapes the (previously discussed) saddle point of $\samsol_{\text{GIN}}$, appearing here as a maximum in Figure~\ref{fig:wasam_works}c.
+A likely reason is that SAM traversed nearby flatter regions before arriving at the saddle point, especially if it is a non-strict saddle.
+In terms of F1 score, Figure~\ref{fig:wasam_works}d shows that while $\swasol_{\text{GIN}}$ ($\bm{+}$) and $\samsol_{\text{GIN}}$ perform about equally well, the flatter region found by $\wasamsol_{\text{GIN}}$ improves over both.

-In the same two settings we previously investigated, WASAM does not just perform as well as the best of SWA or SAM, but because of their complementary approaches to finding flatness, the combination outperforms both.